 I’ve never been one for the Tarzan movies, but I think it’s safe to say they would not have been as successful as they were without Maureen O’Sullivan.
 She was born in Boyle, County Roscommon, on May 17, 1911, and was married to John Farrow from 1936 until his death in 1963.
 She was of course Mia Farrow’s mom and had the brilliant middle name Paula (it’s such a rare name, I have to take what I can get).
 I first encountered Ms. O’Sullivan as the grandmother in Peggy Sue Got Married (1986), and I won’t lie, I’m not all that familiar with her earlier work, so today is going to be heavy on the new-to-me films.

 9:15 a.m.
-Woman Wanted (1935) — O’Sullivan is a woman on the run with Joel McCrea is lookin’ good as a lawyer who is trying to help her.
+Woman Wanted (1935) — O’Sullivan is a woman on the run with Joel McCrea, who is lookin’ fine as a lawyer who is trying to help her.
 New to me.

 10:45 a.m.
 The Devil Doll (1936) — Don’t miss your chance to see Lionel Barrymore in drag.